 Clinically, there may be a short febrile period, but body temperature soon returns to normal or subnormal.
 Tachypnea, tachycardia, and marked depression are present.
 An explosive diarrhea develops, followed by extreme dehydration.
-Sometimes death occurs before diarrhea becomes evident, with severe enterocolitis evident at necropsy.
+Sometimes death occurs before diarrhea becomes evident, with severe enterocolitis observed at necropsy.
 Hypovolemic and endotoxic shock are manifest by poor capillary refill time, purplish mucous membranes, and cold extremities.
 Death may occur within 3 hr of onset of clinical signs.
 In less acute cases, death occurs within 24–48 hr.
-The mortality rate approaches 100%.
 At necropsy, edema and hemorrhage in the wall of the large colon and cecum are pronounced, and the intestinal contents are fluid and often blood-stained.

 Typically, the PCV is >65% even shortly after the onset of clinical signs.
 The leukogram ranges from normal to neutropenia with a degenerative left shift.
 Metabolic acidosis and electrolyte disorders are also present.